pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 considered and consolidated.
 Assumptions need to be brought to the surface.
 Differences need to be reconciled in a spirit of mutual respect, kindness, and understanding.
-This is a design problem and should be approached in an open, rational way.
-"A logical picture is easier to criticize than a vague picture since the assumptions it is based on are brought out into the open."[^notes] The key to all of this is a willingness to ask the questions that need to be asked and to accept the answers to those questions, whatever they may be.
+This is a design problem and should be approached in an open, rational way because "a logical picture is easier to criticize than a vague picture since the assumptions it is based on are brought out into the open."[^notes] The key to all of this is a willingness to ask the questions that need to be asked and to accept the answers to those questions, whatever they may be.

-This convergence will (hopefully) not result in one universal or one-size-fits-all technical solution for scholarship and science, but should lead to the condition that we can work together effectively across a "multiplicity of epistemologies"[^bonaventure] without it being rigid or confining.
+We are not alone in thinking these things.
+[Bonaventure Mvé-Ondo]{lang=ewo}, in his book <cite>[Africa: The Scientific Divide][scientific divide]</cite>, calls for a modern renaissance which encompasses a completely new culture and approach to science.
+One statement he makes in particular hints at the direction of this transformation: "The whole question, then, is how to move from a Westernization of science to a truly shared science, undergirded by a 'multiplicity of epistemologies'."[^bonaventure] The Scholarly Commons, as a convergence into "a truly shared science", will (hopefully) not result in one universal or one-size-fits-all technical solution, but should lead to the condition that we can work together effectively across a "multiplicity of epistemologies" without it being rigid or confining.

-While many things are needed to bring about this convergence, it is with the hope that we can contribute to that process that I am announcing here a series of vignettes, to prompt the many fundamental discussions that have not yet happened around this important topic, and to paint the picture of the Scholarly Commons from various perspectives.
+While many things are needed to bring about this convergence, it is with the hope that we can contribute to that process that I am announcing here a series of vignettes, to prompt the many fundamental discussions that have yet to happen around this important topic, and to paint the picture of the Scholarly Commons from various perspectives.
 Of course, we are painting here with the broad stroke of our own opinion, and these vignettes do not reflect any formal process of consensus, though they might be stepping stones that will lead in